Raptors Fans Sign Huge Kevin Durant ‘Get Well Soon’ Card [WATCH]

 “Trash.
 So trash.
 Like I said, we’re only being idolized as superstar athletes, not human beings,” Cousins said.

-“He’s one of the most misunderstood people,” an emotional Warriors general manager Bob Myers said post game.
+“He’s one of the most misunderstood people,” an emotional Myers said.
 “He’s a good teammate, he’s a good person, it’s not fair.
 I’m lucky to know him.
 I don’t have all the information on what really the extent of what it all means until we get a MRI, but the people that worked with him and cleared him are good people, they’re good people.”

 Durant’s ruptured Achilles will feature a long road to recovery.
 Sportsnet’s Faizal Khamisa compiled research of past NBAers to suffer the injury, and time between games ranged from 357 days (DeMarcus Cousins) to 237 days (Wesley Matthews).